Hawaii Five-O (1968 TV series): Syndication

 Hawaii Five-O survived long enough to overlap with reruns of early episodes, which were broadcast by CBS in their late night schedule while new episodes were still being produced.
 Once the program entered syndication after the original run of the series, CBS broadcast reruns of season 12 in late night under the title McGarrett to avoid confusion with the episodes in syndication broadcast under the title Hawaii Five-O.

 In the United Kingdom, the series first aired on ITV on July 19, 1970, in a Saturday evening time slot.

+In Hawaii, reruns of the series aired on 13 Alanui beginning on August 1, 2001 (the day 13 Alanui began broadcasting) and continued until December 30, 2011.

-As of 2021, the series currently airs in Ontario, Canada weekdays at 1pm on CHCH TV 11.
-CHCH airs the HD remastered version of the series in its original unedited broadcast versions.
+From September 2021 to mid October 2023, the series aired in Ontario, Canada intermittently weekdays either at 1pm or 2pm on CHCH TV 11.
+CHCH did air the HD remastered version of the series in its original unedited broadcast versions.
+CHCH did air all 12 seasons in broadcast order.

-In Hawaii, the series aired on 13 Alanui beginning on August 1, 2001, the day 13 Alanui was released until December 30, 2011.
+Since 2023, the series first 10 seasons streams three episodes per day on Pluto TV in Canada.
+Episodes are also remastered in HD and uncut.